 North Bay U19 Girls Rugby Welcomes You

-We are now part of the newly formed Chesapeake Rugby Conference, which includes teams from Virginia and Maryland!
+We are now part of the Elite Girls Rugby League (EGRL), which includes teams from Maryland, Virginia, Pennsylvania, New York, New Jersey, Connecticut, North Carolina and South Carolina

 Our mission at North Bay U19 Girls Rugby is to give high school aged girls in Harford County, and surrounding areas, the chance to play the fastest growing Olympic sport in America, have a lot of fun, and create lifelong friendships.
-We draw from every high school in the county, as well as Carroll County, and Pennsylvania.
+Our players come from from every high school in Harford County, some from Baltimore County and home schooled as well.

 What is Rugby?